 Here's an example of a not-very-strong group presentation outline from last semester.
 (I have altered the offending students' names.)

-Group Presentation Outline
+Group Presentation

-I. Introduction
+I. Introduction A.

-A. Catchy video draws attention to our topic.
+Catchy video draws attention to our

 B. Names

-1. Our names are Student A, Student B, Student C and Student D.
+names are Student A, Student B, Student C and Student D.

 C. Topic

-1. What are the differences between males and females. communication
+are the differences between males and females. communication

 II.
 Physical Differences